 Cancer in any part of the body is frightening for the patients and their loved ones.
 It is evident that with every different type of cancer, the signs and symptoms are different.
-Many types of cancers cause no considerable symptoms until they have reached a far more advanced stage.
+Unfortunately, many types of cancers cause no considerable symptoms until they have reached a far more advanced stage.
 Therefore, regular checkups and routine tests can help in keeping a close eye on the health status.
 One such offenders is the Prostate Cancer.
 This type of cancer is particularly notorious for silently effecting its victims for years.
 However, after a certain age the symptoms began to appear and can sometimes be even fatal if left untreated.

 Therefore, an annual examination and cancer testing can hope prevent it.
 In addition, a lifestyle based on a healthy diet and exercise is crucial to combat this condition as well.